Diabetes in dogs

 What is diabetes in dogs?

-Cost of diabetes in dogs*
+How much does diabetes in dogs cost?

 Average claim cost